Pineboards/pineboards-docs.github.io/tutorial-connecting-your-hatdrive.md

 <img src="/assets/hatdrive-top-with-nvme.jpeg" alt="logo" style="width: 100%"/>

+#### Updating your Pi

+The boards we currently ship to customers support HAT+ power management for PCIe devices.
+If the power LED on your Pineberry Pi board does not light up when you connect it for the first time you need to update your firmware.
+Execute following commands in your Raspberry Pi OS terminal:

+`sudo apt-get update && sudo apt-get upgrade`

 #### Enabling NVMe

 If you do not intend to use your NVMe drive as a boot drive you need to enable the external PCIe port on the Pi 5: